Connections

 }'

-Then resolve a connection by external ID at execution time:
+Then resolve that connection by external ID when you need the connection record:

 bash